dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 In object detection, we typically train models on massive GPUs either locally or in the cloud.
 But when it comes to deployment, running them on GPUs is often impractical.

 On the other hand, CPUs are far more common in deployment, and a lot cheaper.
+But can we feasibly deploy real-time DL models on a CPU?
-But when running DL models, they are orders of magnitude slower compared to GPU.
-Right?
+Running DL models on a CPU is orders of magnitude slower compared to GPU, right?

 **Wrong**.